aapit/fish-shell-functions/README.md

 Since I use them on more than one operating system, some of them have OS-specific varieties.

-For instance, the directory listing function 'ls' can't be the same on both OSX and Linux, since /bin/ls requires different parameters on those operating systems.
+For instance, the directory listing function `ls` can't be the same on both OSX and Linux, since `/bin/ls` requires different parameters on those operating systems.

 In that case, I have renamed them:
 `ls_osx.fish`